wellcontent/wellcontent.github.io/_posts/2022-05-19-prevent-harassment-hate-raids-twitch.md

 You can block users by clicking on their username in the chatroom, then the **⋮ Three Vertical Dots icon** and **Block [Username]**.
 Or by typing /block [username] in chat.

-You can see a list of blocked users in your [Security and Privacy Settings](https://www.twitch.tv/settings/security) page.
+You can see a list of blocked users in your [Security and Privacy Settings](https://www.twitch.tv/settings/security){:target="\_blank" rel="noopener noreferrer"} page.

 Blocking another user will: